Patrickvergalarga/staticrops/README.md

 # instructions
 run `plots.py`

-This will print a number of usefull statistics and draw plots out form the .json files
+This will print a number of usefull statistics and draw plots out form the .json files.

+In case you want to add more .json files, please add these to the Directories of the corresponding species.
 # tested on
 macOS 10.15.7